Select Page

 Why Are Female Bald Eagles Bigger?

 Females also need to provide warmth for newborn chicks at night and during bad weather.
-This is another reason why females are larger in colder regions where freezing temperatures and snowfall is a factor.
+This is another reason why females are larger in colder regions where freezing temperatures and snowfall are a factor.

 Larger female birds also have a more dominating presence in the nest.
 The heavier build, larger beak, and extended talons can deter any other creature that may try and raid the nest.
 Adult eagles may not have any natural predators, but their chicks can be an excellent meal for other birds of prey or opportunistic arboreal mammals like raccoons or even bears.
 Hawks are more likely to think twice about facing a larger female than a smaller male for a meal.